 You can see a number of these trades starting at about 715 on the chart below.
 There are a few examples during the downtrend, and then a few examples during the uptrend.
 I like using this when day trading the EURUSD.

 Historically I have used very few technical indicators.
 I personally like trading based on price action, and using price action trade triggers.
-But indicators can be used as we
+But indicators can be used as well if desired.

 The EURUSD Day Trading Course teaches you how to day trade the EURUSD in 2 hours or less a day.
 This course is specifically designed to give you all the tools and strategies you need to day trade the EURUSD.
 No BS, just solid methods, strategies, and information